-In accordance with the provisions of InstitutsVergV, the remuneration systems includes a ban on hedging in relation to variable remuneration.
+In accordance with the provisions of InstitutsVergV, the remuneration systems include a ban on hedging in relation to variable remuneration.

 Variable remuneration is subject to the requirements of InstitutsVergV.
 In accordance with section 18 (1) sentence 3 InstitutsVergV and article 94 (3) CRD, variable remuneration of risk takers that does not exceed €50 thousand is exempted from the special requirements in InstitutsVergV.
-Moreover, since the introduction of the new version of InstitutsVergV dated September 25, 2021, these special requirements in InstitutsVergV have not had to be applied to the variable remuneration of risk takers provided that it does not constitute more than a third of their total annual remuneration.
+Moreover, these special requirements in InstitutsVergV do not have to be applied to the variable remuneration of risk takers provided that it does not constitute more than a third of their total annual remuneration.